 After some research I have found that it actually reached #74 and not #82 as originally posted.
 It was probably for a few minutes and there is no way of seeing this unless Amazon report it as they did in this case.
 See image below:

 As I mentioned, one has to stay up all night to be sure you see your highest ranking, and, if you are lucky, see how high it gets in both the Best Sellers ranking and the Top 100 Free Kindles ranking.
 I made the mistake of not keeping an eye on things last time and I wasn’t goint to make the same mistake twice.
 Unfortunately my book never made it into the Top 100 Free Kindle lists on the Amazon website which is very odd because number one on the web page listing was only #119 in the rankings and number two was only #1500!!
 Confused?
 I am.
 I did however make it to #74 in the Best Sellers ranking but again this didn’t show up on the website.
-Furthermore there are books such as this which are always in the Top 100 Free Kindle list.
+Furthermore there are books that are always in the Top 100 Free Kindle list.
 I am not sure how this is possible so I emailed their support and this was their reply:

 “We have minimum list prices that we require to accept KDP books for sale on the Kindle Store.
 However, sometimes we match free promotions on other sales channels, and we may do that in the future for this or other titles.